hashicorp/packer/website/source/docs/commands/push.html.md

   `hashicorp/precise64`, which follows the form `<username>/<buildname>`.
 This must be specified here or in your template.

-- `-private` - A comma-separated list of variables that should be marked as sensitive in the Terraform Enterprise ui.
+- `-sensitive` - A comma-separated list of variables that should be marked as sensitive in the Terraform Enterprise ui.
 These variables' keys will be visible, but their values will be redacted. example usage:
-  `-var 'supersecretpassword=mypassword' -private=supersecretpassword1`
+  `-var 'supersecretpassword=mypassword' -sensitive=supersecretpassword1`

 - `-var` - Set a variable in your packer template.
 This option can be used multiple times.
 This is useful for setting version numbers for your build.